With perfect weather, gracious hospitality, and spectacular beaches, it’s no wonder Aruba is synonymous with tourism.

-In the 1920’s, Aruba had only a few visitors.
-Between 1924 and 1928, there were about 200 yachts, motor vessels and tankers registered, bringing American businessmen and visitors.
+In the 1920s, Aruba had only a few visitors.
+Between 1924 and 1928, about 200 yachts, motor vessels, and tankers were registered, bringing American businessmen and visitors to the island.

-The Lago Refinery had been the main source of employment for the island of Aruba ever since 1924.
-In the 1950s, due to automation, many employees lost their jobs.
-To boost the economy, a new industry was sought.
-The Dutch government proposed tourism, which seemed the most feasible choice.
+For many years since its opening in 1924, the Lago Oil Refinery was the main source of employment for the island of Aruba.
+In the 1950s, however, due to automation, many employees lost their jobs.
+To boost the economy, a new industry was sought, and the Dutch government proposed the most feasible choice—tourism.

-In 1947, it was decided that a commission must be established to promote and direct tourism on the island, with Ernst Bartels at the helm.
-In 1953, the Aruba Tourist Commission officially became the Aruba Tourist Bureau (ATB).
-This was a small organization with only two employees; Ernst Bartels remained chief, assisted by Casper Wever.
-ATB continued the vital work of promoting Aruba as a tourism destination, especially in the United States, one of the key markets for the Caribbean.
+In 1947, the Aruba Tourist Commission was established to promote and direct tourism on the island, with Ernst Bartels at the helm.
+In 1953, the commission officially became the Aruba Tourist Bureau (ATB).
+This was a small organization with only two employees: Ernst Bartels remained chief, assisted by Casper Wever.
+The ATB continued the vital work of promoting Aruba as a tourism destination, especially in the United States, one of the key markets for the Caribbean.

-In 1959, the Caribbean Hotel, Aruba’s first multi-story resort hotel opened.
-From that time until 1977, the number of hotels increased to 16 and total number of rooms reached 2,148.
-Five hotels had their own casinos.
+The Caribbean Hotel, Aruba’s first multi-story resort hotel, opened its doors in 1959, quickly becoming a favorite getaway for world-famous jet-setters.
+From that time until 1977, the number of hotels increased to 16, with five of them proudly housing their own casinos, and the total number of rooms reached 2,148.

-In January 1983, Sasaki Associates, Inc. of Watertown, Massachusetts assisted by several government agencies concluded a six-month study dealing with the development of Aruba’s main tourism corridor - the coastal area extending from Oranjestad to California Point in the northwest corner of the island.
-This became the focus of Aruba’s tourism growth because of wide beaches, warm ocean waters and land that could be easily developed.
-Major investments by government in roadways, waterlines and sewage treatment facilities facilitated large-scale resort hotel development.
+In January 1983, U.S.-based firm Sasaki Associates, assisted by several government agencies, concluded a six-month study dealing with the development of Aruba’s main tourism corridor—the coastal area extending from Oranjestad to California Point in the northwest corner of the island.
+With its wide beaches, warm ocean waters, and easily developable land, this area became the focus of Aruba’s tourism growth.
+Major investments by the government in roadways, waterlines, and other infrastructure facilitated large-scale resort hotel development.

-A new roadway network was developed.
-Protection of environmentally sensitive areas such as the unique geological formations and dunes of Arashi/California Point, and the major salinas (for floodwater storage) was a priority.
-They sought to preserve the beauty of the existing desert landscape and native plants.
+When the new roadway network was developed, great care was taken to protect environmentally sensitive areas, including the unique geological formations and dunes of Arashi/California Point, as well as several salt flats that serve as home to wildlife during rainy periods.
+In general, the developers sought to preserve the beauty of the existing desert landscape and native vegetation.

-After the closure of Lago in 1985, the Aruba Government decided to invest in tourism as the economic pillar of the island and replaced the Aruba Tourist Bureau with the newly created Aruba Tourism Authority (ATA) in 1986.
-ATA grew in importance, concentrating on opening new markets and expanding its marketing activities.
+After the closure of the Lago Oil Refinery in 1985, the Aruban government decided to invest in tourism as the main economic pillar of the island and replaced the ATB with the newly created Aruba Tourism Authority (ATA) in 1986.
+The ATA grew in importance, concentrating on opening new markets and expanding its marketing activities.

-In the period from 1986 – 1996, tourism to Aruba grew almost twice the rate of that of the entire Caribbean in the period.
-From 1986, when construction of hotels resumed, until 1991, total number of rooms more than doubled from 2,776 to 5,625.
-During this period, the number of timeshares also increased about fivefold, from 337 units to 1967 units.
+In the period from 1986 to 1996, tourism in Aruba grew at almost twice the rate of tourism in the entire Caribbean.
+From 1986, when the construction of hotels resumed, until 1991, the total number of rooms more than doubled from 2,776 to 5,625.
+During this period, the number of timeshares also increased about fivefold, from 337 units to 1,967 units.
 By the end of 1996, there were 7,103 rooms, of which timeshare units totaled 2,272.

-The refinery reopened in 1990 by Coastal, but tourism remained the mainstay of the island’s export earnings.
-The government’s role in this growth was due to the fact that it devoted considerable resources to support the tourism industry in order to increase revenues and create employment, developing a basic infrastructure to serve hotels and other tourist facilities, directly supporting the expansion of tourist accommodations by partial ownership of three hotels totaling about 600 rooms.
+The refinery was reopened in 1990 by Coastal, but tourism remained Aruba’s economic mainstay, generating the majority of the island’s export earnings.
+The government played a key role in the growth of tourism by devoting considerable resources to increase revenues and create employment, developing a basic infrastructure to serve hotels and other tourist facilities, and directly supporting the expansion of tourist accommodations through the partial ownership of three hotels totaling about 600 rooms.

-Hotels are concentrated in two main areas: high rises in Palm Beach, and low-rises in Eagle Beach and Punta Bravo.
-The majority of today’s hotels fall under foreign ownership and many of them are international brands.
-Despite the increase in hotel capacity, Aruba enjoys a hotel occupancy rate averaging about 75% year-round, one of the highest in the Caribbean.
-Aruba’s popularity has remained constant, due not only to sun, sand and sea, but also to other factors including the hospitality and friendliness of its people, safety, political stability, and various niches such as activities, nightlife, shopping, restaurants.
+Hotels are concentrated in two main areas: the high-rise area in Palm Beach and the low-rise area in Eagle Beach and Punta Brabo.
+The majority of today’s hotels fall under foreign ownership, and many of them are international brands.
+Despite its increase in hotel capacity, Aruba enjoys one of the highest hotel occupancy rates in the Caribbean, averaging about 75% year-round.
+Aruba’s popularity has remained consistent, due not only to the perfect combination of sun, sand, and sea, but also to the hospitality of its people, its high level of safety, its political stability, and its success in various niches such as activities, nightlife, shopping, and restaurants.

-The airport, built in 1972 and expanded in 1987, has recently been modernized and expanded.
-US Immigration arrived in 1988, and US Customs in 2000, made possible by a new state-of-the-art building for U.S. departures only.
-Many flights pre-clear U.S. immigration and customs in Aruba, a boon for those traveling to the States.
+The airport, built in 1972 and expanded in 1987, has recently been modernized and expanded again.
+U.S. immigration arrived in 1988 and U.S. customs in 2000, setting up in a new state-of-the-art building for U.S. departures only.
+This dedicated facility enables U.S.-bound flights to pre-clear U.S. immigration and customs in Aruba—a huge boon for those traveling to the States.